microsoft/fluentui/rfcs/react-components/convergence/component-transitions-on-mount-or-unmount.md

   const presence = useMotionPresence(open, {
     /**
      * Whether to animate the element on first mount.
 Useful when the element
-     * is visible on first render, but still have the options to be toggled off *
+     * is visible on first render, but still can be to be toggled off *
      * @default false
      */